 - Operating since 1979 - the first commercial foreign exchange space.
-Specialising in businesses - corporations and small businesses.
-Each business customer with volume of £5,000 is assigned with a dedicated currency dealder, demonstrating very high level of professionalism and excellent availability.
+Specialising in businesses - both large corporations and small businesses.
+Each business customer with volume of £5,000 is assigned with a dedicated currency dealer, demonstrating a very high level of professionalism and excellent availability

-- Virtual IBAN bank accounts available in UK, EU and USA - but you can use Moneycorp to receive foreign exchange payments from everywhere in the world.
+- Virtual IBAN bank accounts available in GBP, EUR and USD - but you can use Moneycorp to hold balances in over 120 currencies

 How to Transfer Money from PayPal to Wise?